jake-knerr/javascript-and-node-development-guide/README.md

 A lower layer does not call a higher layer.

 > Why can't a lower layer call a higher layer?
 This creates circular dependencies.

-#### When a JSDoc type is used in more than one file, define such types globally in a file with only JSDoc definitions.

-Such files should have the postfix "-type" in the file name.

-If a type is used only in a single file, it is acceptable to define it locally with source code.

 #### Map database schema to types defined in JSDoc.
 Such types are "Entity" types.